Why you should take an ice course at Ballabeni Icecream

 Each participant also receives a high-quality apron embroidered with their first name.
 This is really a nice idea and makes it easier to address the various participants.

-Besides, you can even bring your own ice cream machineto practice the use of this and get tips.
+Besides, you can even use your bring your own ice cream machineto practice handling with it and get tips.
 This is a really great offer.
-For ourselves it was too much lugging our Nemox Gelatissimo to take with us.
+For ourselves it was too much schlepperei our Nemox Gelatissimo to take with us.
 We were also very keen to try out a different ice cream machine.
 Another participant actually brought her own Unold machine and that was also very interesting for the rest of us.

 Performance of the great master

 Giorgio Ballabeni came into the room and greeted us warmly at first.
 He told us about his path to ice cream production.
 What can I say, you just have to like him.
 A real Italian, proud of his ice cream empire (and rightly so) and you can tell at every moment his Love of ice cream on.
-In addition, he was eager to teach all participants something.
+He was also incredibly eager to teach all participants.

-First he gave us the Basics explains what the ideal composition of an ice cream is and how he tests new ice cream creations.
-It was all very interesting and not too long, but just right.
+First he gave us the Basics explained what the ideal composition of an ice cream is and how he tests new ice cream creations.
+It was all very interesting and also not too long, but just right.

 The ice cream varieties in the course